rifkorahmadani/Source-and-Channel-Coding-Practical-Laboratory-Course/README.md

+# Source-and-Channel-Coding-Practical-Laboratory-Course
-This repository contains laboratory modules for Source and Channel Coding, covering Run-Length Encoding (RLE), Move-to-Front (MTF), Elias Gamma/Delta, Golomb Coding, and Tunstall Coding, along with basic text-processing tasks implemented in Python.
+Practical notebooks (Modules 0–8) for the Source and Channel Coding laboratory course at POLBAN.
+Covering text processing, Run-Length Encoding (RLE), Move-to-Front (MTF), Elias Gamma/Delta, Golomb Coding, and Tunstall Coding using Python.
+Focused on implementation, analysis, and coding simulations.